styromaniac/shad3/README.md

 shad3 is an application using SHA3-512 to hash entries in a list or multiple lists.

-For multiple lists, simply provide the highest numbered file's location/URL.

-Use `--expect "prefix goes here"` after the file location/URL to only hash texts following the given prefix.

-Use `--output my-file-path.txt` to place the checksums file somewhere besides checksums/checksums.txt.
+Set a custom path after the URL to save the output file anywhere you need.

 ## Example:

 ### Android, Linux, and MacOS:
 `bash
-./shad3 http://blocklists.io/block04.txt --expect "127.0.0.1 " --output var/www/html/pornSites.txt
+./shad3 http://blocklists.io/block04.txt var/www/html/pornSites.txt
 `

 ### Windows:
 `bash
-shad3.exe http://blocklists.io/block04.txt --expect "127.0.0.1 " --output Documents\pornQueries.txt
+shad3.exe http://blocklists.io/block04.txt Documents\pornQueries.txt
 `

 ## Installation